HardlyDifficult/Tutorials/Chapter2.md

 <img src="http://i.imgur.com/xOpivgJ.gif" />

 </details>

+<details><summary>TODO</summary>

+TODO
+Note the character will always be looking right, even while walking left.
+He can also walk off the screen and push the balls around.
+This will all be addressed later in the tutorial.

+<hr></details>

 <details><summary>What is an Input 'Axis' and how are they configured?</summary>

 Unity offers several ways of detecting keyboard/mouse/controller input.
 'Axis' is the recommended approach.
 Each input Axis may be configured in the inspector: